ma-schulze/daedalus_release/SP_AE_README.md

 ### Step 3e — Inspect the merged report

-Start (or reload) the report server and open the TA folder again:
+If you previously stopped it, restart the report server then navigate the web view using your host browser at `localhost:8081`.

 ```bash
 python3 reporting/serve_reports.py
 # browse http://localhost:8081  ->  f4e750bb-...-8d3580c34994.elf
 ```

-The merged report (prefixed `merged_report_`) should show **higher basic-block coverage** than the individual naive run, illustrating the benefit of the LLM-constrained inputs and smart-reentry techniques described in the paper.
-As with step 3b, on a headless node you can instead open the `merged_report_*.html` file directly or read the `merged_report_*.json`.
+This report shows the merged results of the different LLM-enabled runs.
+Depending on how long you let it run and how many resources the node you received has, the achieved coverage could be higher or at least equal to the coverage achieved with the naive run.

 ## 4. What success looks like